How to Print a Check You've Entered in Quicken 2013 or 2014

-Printing checks in Quicken 2013 is easy.
+Printing checks in Quicken 2013 or 2014 is easy.
 First, make sure that you've entered the information in the Write Checks window.
 Here’s what you need to do:

 Load the checks into your printer.